Park Chung Hee: Return to Korea

 Park returned to Korea after the war and enrolled at the Korea Military Academy.
 He graduated in the second class of 1946 (one of his classmates was Kim Jae-gyu, his close friend and later assassin) and became an officer in the constabulary army under the United States Army Military Government in South Korea.
 The newly established South Korean government, under the leadership of Syngman Rhee, arrested Park in November 1948 on charges that he led a Communist cell in the Korean constabulary.
 Park was subsequently sentenced to death by a military court, but his sentence was commuted by Rhee at the urging of several high-ranking Korean military officers.

-While Park had been a member of the Workers' Party of South Korea, the allegations concerning his involvement in a military cell were never substantiated.
+While Park had been a member of the Workers' Party of South Korea, the allegations concerning his involvement in a communist cell were never substantiated.
 Nevertheless, he was forced out of the army.
 While working in the Army as an unpaid civilian assistant, he came across the 8th class of the Korea Military Academy (graduated in 1950), among whom was Kim Jong-pil, and this particular class would later serve as the backbone of the May 16 coup.
 Right after the Korean War began and with help from Paik Sun-Yup, Park returned to active service as a major in the South Korean Army.

 He was promoted to lieutenant colonel in September 1950 and to colonel in April 1951.
 As a colonel, Park was the deputy director of the Army Headquarters Intelligence Bureau in 1952 before switching to artillery and commanded the II and III Artillery Corps during the war.
 By the time the war ended in 1953, Park had risen to become a brigadier general.
 After the signing of the Korean Armistice Agreement, Park was selected for six months' training at Fort Sill in the United States.

 After returning to Korea, Park rose rapidly in the military hierarchy.
 He was the head of the Army's Artillery School and commanded the 5th and 7th Divisions of the South Korean army before his promotion to major general in 1958.
 Park was then appointed Chief of Staff of the First Army and made the head of the Korean 1st and 6th District Command, which gave him responsibility for the defense of Seoul.
 In 1960, Park became commander of the Pusan Logistics Command before becoming Chief of the Operations Staff of the South Korean Army and the deputy commander of the Second Army.
 As such, he was one of the most powerful and influential figures in the military.